 There’s really no right answer to this.
 As we discussed at the beginning, it’s taken some of the finest writers in the world nearly a decade or longer to write their next novels.
 It all depends on the type of story you want to tell, the complexity of that story and how much time you have to invest in your writing.

-There are countless novel writing guides on the web devoted to helping you finish a novel in 60 days, or 6 months or whatever time frame they think is achievable.
+There is countless novel writing guides on the web devoted to helping you finish a novel in 60 days, or 6 months or whatever time frame they think is achievable.
 Everybody is different, and what works for one person may not work for you.
 The most important thing when writing a novel is to continuously make progress.

 If you’re looking to complete a draft of a novel quickly, I recommend getting involved in National Novel Writing Month.
 It sets you a target of writing 60,000 words in 30 days (over the course of November).
 This works out at about 2,000 words per day.
 A totally achievable daily target (depending on how quickly you type and how easy your story flows out of you).
 By the end, you should have nearly finished writing your novel.